 We are getting closer to the top 3 of the world’s best airports.
-Ranked fourth and close to the trophies we have Alfonso Pena Airport in Curitiba.
-And one more time I have to admit that never heard of the airport before.
-Nevertheless, the airport shows very strong results across all sectors.
+Ranked fourth and close to the trophies, we have Alfonso Pena Airport in Curitiba.
+And one more time I have to admit that I never heard of the airport before.
+Nevertheless, the airport shows solid results across all sectors.
 Overall, the airport achieves a score of 8.37 out of 10 possible points.

 Curitiba Airport is located in Brazil’s south.
 The airport has the IATA code CWB.
 Similar to Gdansk, the airport is rather small.
 In 2019, 6.5 million passengers traveled through Curitiba.
 The airport is heavily affected by unstable weather conditions, like fog and smog in the morning.
 Azul, Gol, and LATAM operate flights to the airport together with six additional cargo airlines.

 The Top 3 — World’s Best Airports

 And here we go with the top 3.
 We start the creme-de-la-creme of the world’s airport with Athens International Airport.
 I was thrilled when I saw Athen’s amazing performance in service quality (9.0) and food & shops offering (8.7).
 And since I’ve traveled to Athens very often, I can absolutely agree with the results.
 Unfortunately, the on-time performance does not keep up with the other two aspects.
 Overall, the airport achieves 8.38 out of 10 possible points.